Last update: 2 months ago

 Soak the cleaning cloth or sponge in the solution.

 Scrub the window to remove any dirt and grime from the surface.
-Next, rinse it with a clean wet cloth or sponge.
+Next, rinse it using a clean wet cloth or sponge.

 Wet the window again with the dishwashing solution.